 Key Takeaways

-• Illegal agreements are void and unenforceable due to their violation of laws or public policy.
+• Illegal contracts are void and unenforceable because they violate statutory law or public policy.

 An illegal contract is an agreement that violates the law because its fulfillment requires the parties to engage in illegal activity.
 Such a contract is void and unenforceable from the get-go.
 Thus, if the contract is breached, neither party will be entitled to any compensation or held liable.